Thulium-Drake/ansible-role-docker_services/README.md

 Do this before running the playbook (or you will get some errors)
 * Download https://github.com/Requarks/wiki-v1/blob/master/config.sample.yml and fill it in.
 Save it as {{ docker_data_dir }}/config.yml
 * Generate a SSH key and place that in {{ docker_data_dir }}/wikijs_data/ssh
+* Create a new Git repo in your Git server and make sure it has some contents
 * Run the playbook

+After running the playbook, you should be able to login using {{ wikijs_init_admin_email }} / admin123